Titanic sails away with €4,300 in Kilmallock

 Reserve champion

+Martin Hehir also received €3,400 for Killernan Tulla Man, a December 2020-born son of Keirbeath Karma.

-The highest price of the day of €4,400 went to Aidan Crowley’s Charleville for Arglass Ultra.
+The highest price of the day of €4,400 went to Aidan Crowley’s Arglass Ultra.
 Ultra is a March 2021 son of Rosemead Karona

 SHARING OPTIONS: